gslease/Research-Logs/researchlog.md

 ## What I Learned
 This week, I learned how to use Google Forms.
 This was not something I had expected to learn in this class, but it may be helpful to know in the future if I need to determine what a given group's general opinion about an issue is.

+# Research Log Week 5

+## My Approach to the Assignment
+I chose to work with Greg Joyce on this project, and we did our best to evenly divide up the workload.
+It was a challenge to get the formatiing to both look good, and be functional, but we were able to accomplishthese goals.

+## Feedback
+We recieved positive comments on our formatting, style, organization, and use of graphics.
+We did not really recieve any suggestions for improvement, but after seeing others' reports, I came up with some ideas to make ours a but more visually appealing.

+## Finalizing the Report
+From now until Monday, we will just be working on finishing our written parts of the analytical report.

+## What I Learned
+This week, I learned more about how I can best work collaboratively, and how I can contribute to group projects.
+I also learned a little bit more about formatting documents in Google Docs, which will be helpful as we move forward in the class.